Agentic runbooks: what they are, how to write them, and who is shipping them in 2026.

 PagerDuty AIOps agent correlates 400 alerts into 3 actionable incidents.
 91% reduction claimed.

-You just gave an LLM kubectl write access and a webhook trigger.
-Here is what the threat model looks like.
+You just gave an LLM kubectl write.
+Here is the threat model.

 Prompt injection via alert payloads